top of page

 IMG_6130.jpeg

 However by the early 1990’s the steam had run out of the new hall project and the management committee was in disarray.
 The hall was in debt with the gas supply about to be disconnected due to the bills remaining unpaid.
-The Parish Council loaned £1000.00 to keep the hall a float whilst the new a new management committee set about restoring the fortunes of the charity and preventing the further decline of the hall.
+The Parish Council loaned £1000.00 to keep the hall afloat whilst the new management committee set about restoring the fortunes of the charity and preventing the further decline of the hall.

 When in 2008, a paid caretaker was employed for the first time, it became apparent that there were cancellations in winter by users suffering from a lack of heat in the hall.
 Eventually the decision was taken to install a new insulated roof to stem the flow of energy skywards.
 This would be a major and expensive project requiring substantial funding from outside bodies.